Jon C. Kreitz: Biography

 Kreitz’ first flag officer tour was as the 66th President, Board of Inspection and Survey, where he was responsible for assessing the material readiness of the fleet.
 His final assignment was as the Deputy Director for Operations of the Defense POW/MIA Accounting Agency where he led record increases in the return of Americans missing from past conflicts.
 He retired from the U.S. Navy in December 2019 after over 37 years of service.

 His personal decorations include the Defense Superior Service Medal, Legion of Merit Medals, Defense Meritorious Service Medals, Meritorious Service Medals, Navy and Marine Corps Commendation Medals, as well as other individual, unit, and campaign awards.

 He served as a Deputy Sheriff I (Extra Help) with the Orange County Sheriff-Coroner Department (OCSD) in California from July 1984 until February 1995.

 He was nominated by President Donald Trump to be the Assistant Secretary of the Air Force for Manpower and Reserve Affairs in September 2020.
 No action was taken on the nomination by the Senate Committee on Armed Services before the end of the Trump administration.

+He has served as the President and Chairman of the Board of Directors of Mission: POW-MIA since its founding in 2023.
+Additionally, he was appointed to the Board of Directors of Healing Through History in 2023.

 He has been a member of the Executive Committee of the Surface Navy Association (SNA) since 2007 and was elected to the SNA Board of Directors in January 2022.

-He was elected to the board of directors of the United States Equestrian Federation (USEF) as an Independent Director in January 2021.
+A life-long equestrian, he was elected to the Board of Directors of the United States Equestrian Federation (USEF) as an Independent Director in January 2021, and was elected to the USEF Executive Committee in 2022.
+He is a Federation Equestre Internationale (FEI) licensed Dressage Steward and a USEF licensed Dressage Technical Delegate, officiating at equestrian competitions across the United States and internationally.

 He briefly served as the Chief Executive Officer of the National League of POW/MIA Families in 2021 and served as a Senior Advisor to the National League of POW/MIA Families from December 2021 through December 2022.